 If you look around you and you don’t see any cosmetics business in your area, it might not necessarily be because no one has not come up with the business idea.

-I might just be that all business starters have discovered that the business will not lucrative therefore opt out..
+I might just be that all business starters or investors have discovered that the business will not lucrative or profitable therefore opt-out.

 2. Get Your Capital